-Please join me in welcoming Andre Morrison, the new Web Application Developer, Sr., for ASU Library.
+Andre Morrison, is the Web Application Developer, Sr., for ASU Library.
 Andre will be part of the Web Services team and will be based at the Polytechnic campus.

 He is currently working on Bj Bud Memorial Archives.
 In 2017, ASU Library was awarded a $450,000 grant from the Andrew W. Mellon Foundation for "Engaging, Educating, and Empowering: Developing Community-Driven Archival Collections", a three-year project designed to reclaim and preserve the history of marginalized communities for future generations.
 Under the leadership of Nancy Godoy, Lorrie McAllister, and Alana Varner, the project will implement Archives and Preservation Workshops and Scanning and Oral History Days in order to give voice to Latinos, African Americans, Asian Americans, and the Lesbian, Gay, Bisexual, and Transgender (LGBT) community.
 ASU Library is also digitizing and making existing collections, from the Chicano/a Research Collection and Greater Arizona Collection, accessible online.